-7. Bus transport
+Bus transport

 Many UTC trips and visits will involve transportation by some type of bus, either public transport, a hired minibus or hired coach.
-It is extremely important that staff and students use such transportation safely.
-Everyone must wear seat belts at all times.
+It is imperative that staff and students use such transportation safely.
+Everyone must always wear a seatbelt.
 It is good practice for staff to remind all students of the need for good behaviour before all minibus and bus journeys.
 Staff must remember that the journey is an integral part of a trip and appropriate risk assessments must be carried out.